MeyerCorporation/Usps.Core/README.md

 * [USPS Web API](https://www.usps.com/business/web-tools-apis/welcome.htm)

 ## Contributing

+We are very open to contributions from members of other organizations.
+Is there some feature or the USPS API that is not implemented here that you need?
+Let us know and we can set that up or allow you to contribute.

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.